 Pricing: Freemium.
 Paid plans are based on a number of users and social accounts.

 For agencies, Sendible is among the best social media analytics tools.
 The app gives detailed analytics information on each social media account, and it presents the information in easy reports to enhance your client reporting.
 As a bonus, these reports can be sent automatically to clients at designated intervals.
 Meanwhile, you get the analytics information presented in a way that makes it easy for you to make recommendations for future growth, along with where you should double down on social posts and more.

 Pricing: From $29 per month.

 As you can see, there’s a huge variety of social media analytics tools.
-For many brands that are starting out, or who only have one or two networks to monitor, it may be enough to rely on your native network and Google analytics.
-However, many brands will quickly outgrow this approach and move on to more sophisticated tools which can monitor more than one place at a time.
-When that happens, there are many options from dedicated analytics tools all the way to dashboards with built-in analytics.
-But no matter what you choose, analytics will help you monitor and meet the competition while growing your reach.
+For many brands that are starting out, or who only have one or two networks to monitor without a need for in depth analytics, it may be enough to rely on your native network and Google analytics.
+However, many brands will quickly outgrow this approach and move on to more sophisticated tools capable of monitoring more than one platform at a time.
+When that happens, there are many options, from dedicated analytics tools all the way to dashboards with built-in analytics.
+No matter what you choose, analytics will help you monitor and meet the competition while growing your reach.

 All of My Clients